briandconnelly/nicheconstruct/paper/04_discussion.md

 # Discussion

 Despite their negative effects, deleterious traits can rise in abundance due to genetic linkage with other traits that are strongly favored by selection [@maynardsmith1974hitch].
-In a process termed the "Hankshaw effect", @HANKSHAW recently demonstrated that cooperation can prolong its existence by increasing the likelihood of hitchhiking with a beneficial trait.
+In a process termed the "Hankshaw effect", @HANKSHAW recently demonstrated that cooperation can actively prolong its existence by increasing its likelihood of hitchhiking with a beneficial trait.
-While this process does favor cooperation in the short term, it eventually reaches a dead end; when the opportunities for adaptation are exhausted, and cooperators can no longer hitchhike, they face extinction.
+While this process does favor cooperation in the short term, it eventually reaches a dead end; when the opportunities for adaptation are exhausted and cooperators can no longer hitchhike, they face extinction.
-In this work, we have considered whether niche construction might serve to perpetually generate new adaptive opportunities, and thus favor cooperation indefinitely.
+In this work, we have considered whether niche construction might serve to perpetually generate new adaptive opportunities and thus favor cooperation indefinitely.

 When niche construction occurs, cooperation can indeed persist (Figures [2C](#fig2) and [3A](#fig3)).
 In our model, niche construction introduces additional selective effects that could influence the evolutionary process, leading to a more pronounced Hankshaw effect.